-We plan to evaluate gavo-cel in combination with the checkpoint inhibitors Opdivo® (nivolumab), an anti-PD-1 checkpoint inhibitor, and Yervoy® (ipilimumab), an anti-CTLA-4 checkpoint inhibitor, in the planned Phase 2 portion of our Phase 1/2 clinical trial.
+We are evaluating gavo-cel in combination with the checkpoint inhibitor Opdivo® (nivolumab), an anti-PD-1 checkpoint inhibitor, and Yervoy® (ipilimumab), an anti-CTLA-4 checkpoint inhibitor, in the planned Phase 2 portion of our Phase 1/2 clinical trial.
 Nivolumab and ipilimumab are FDA approved therapies, but each has its own risks and side effects.
 Providing these therapies in combination with gavo-cel may increase gavo-cel's efficacy, but it may also increase undesirable side effects from gavo-cel, nivolumab or ipilimumab.

 Our first enhanced TRuC-T cell is TC-510, which is a TRuC-T cell targeting mesothelin-expressing solid tumors which incorporates a PD-1:CD28 chimeric switch receptor (PD-1 Switch).
 The PD-1 Switch is designed to translate the inhibition of a cancer cell's PD-1 signal into a costimulatory CD28 signal, causing cell activity to increase rather than be suppressed by the hostile tumor microenvironment.
-Based on our preclinical studies, we believe that TC-510's unique way of engaging and powering T cells could lead to improved T cell function and persistence, and result in better clinical outcomes for patients.
+Based on our preclinical studies, we believe that TC-510's unique way of engaging and powering T cells could lead to improved T cell function and persistence and result in better clinical outcomes for patients.
 However, increased T cell function may also lead to greater risk of severe adverse side effects.
-We have observed adverse side effects with gavo-cel in the Phase 1 portion of our Phase 1/2 clinical trial, including several patients that developed grade 3 or higher CRS and one patient with Grade 5 bronchoalveolar hemorrhage.
+We have observed adverse side effects with gavo-cel in the Phase 1 portion of our Phase 1/2 clinical trial, including several patients that developed grade 3 or higher CRS, one patient with Grade 3 pneumonitis that resolved with anti-cytokine therapy, and one patient with Grade 5 bronchoalveolar hemorrhage.
 It is possible that TC-510, which is similar to gavo-cel plus the PD-1 Switch, will have a greater risk of triggering CRS and other undesirable side effects.